List of England Test cricketers: Early years: 1877–1889

 Arthur Shrewsbury (35) who was a leading figure in organising tours to Australia.

 The early years of Test cricket saw a number of tours to Australia.
-Most of these tours were professional in nature, and as the sea voyage was around 42 days, the tours lasted many months, and the sides were selected as much on availability as on cricketing aptitude.
+Most of these tours were professional in nature, and as the sea voyage was around 42 days, the tours lasted many months, and the teams were selected as much on availability as on cricketing aptitude.
 As a result of this, coupled with there only being a small number of Tests being played, there are many early cricketers with Test records of only a few matches.

 The key players who had their Test debut during this period include the great professional all-rounders George Ulyett (11), who played 25 Tests, and Billy Barnes (21), who played 21.
 England's Champion cricketer WG Grace (24) first played Test cricket in 1880.
 Although Test match cricket had not been invented in his heyday of the late 1860s and 1870s, he continued playing into his fifties, finally retiring from Test cricket at the turn of the century.
 Shrewsbury (35) and Stoddart (56) go down amongst the great captains of the period, as well as two of the many cricketing suicides.
 Johnny Briggs (47), who, bedevilled by mental illness, died young, notched up the most Test caps of the earliest era of Test match cricket.